-Council continued to make significant improvements in all areas of risk management over the past twelve months and general work practices now the prevention and control of risks throughout the municipality in order to maintain and enhance quality of living for its employees, contractors, residents and visitors.
+Council continued to make significant improvements in all areas of risk management over the past twelve months and general work practices now involve risk assessments at all levels.

+Council is actively committed to the prevention and control of risks throughout the municipality in order to maintain and enhance quality of living for its employees, contractors, residents and visitors.